 Simpson rushed for more than 11,000 yards over his 11-year NFL career, including a dominant stretch from 1972-76 in which he rushed for 7,699 yards.
-He spent his final two years in the NFL with the San Francisco 49ers.
+The NFL star spent his final two years in the NFL with the San Francisco 49ers.

 His iconic No. 32 may have been shelved for almost four decades, but the Juice is still remembered as a dominant ball carrier in his prime.

 Simpson’s face and name was everywhere you looked during his heyday.
-The public loved him and couldn’t get enough of him, which is why so many businesses wanted to work with the Juice.
+The public loved the American football player and couldn’t get enough of him, which is why so many businesses wanted to work with the Juice.

-In 1971, just three years into his pro career, New York wrote he was already rich enough to retire.
+In 1971, just three years into his pro career, some estimated he was already rich enough to retire.

 Before he even retired from football, Simpson tried his hand at Hollywood and sustained success there.
 Simpson started his own film production company, Orenthal Productions, in 1979.

-In one series that was never aired on NBC, Frogmen, Simpson played the leader of a group of former United States Navy Seals.
-Good thing it wasn’t aired, because there’s a scene from it holding a knife to a woman’s throat.
+In one series that was never aired on NBC, “Frogmen,” Simpson played the leader of a group of former United States Navy Seals.
+Good thing it wasn’t aired, because there’s a scene from it of him holding a knife to a woman’s throat.

 After Simpson won the murder trial, the Nicole Brown Simpson family and Ronald Goldman family filed a civil suit against the former football star and won in a 1995 trial.
-The families were awarded $33.5 million, and The Cheat Sheet reported in 2019 that Simpson still owed $70 million including interest.
+The families were awarded $33.5 million in the civil trial, and The Cheat Sheet reported in 2019 that Simpson still owed $70 million including interest.

 It appears Simpson has no intention of paying that, however.